 West Liberty University Teacher Education graduates will be catalysts for educational change in the 21st century global society.

-II.
 Mission and Purposes

 To further refine that vision, the Unit has adopted the following mission statement: